azzorini/VicsekModel/README.md

 # VicsekModel
-In this repository I give some code to simulate the Vicsek modle
+In this repository I give some code to simulate the Vicsek model